-- HE-E.1 The City shall provide funding support to assist in the rehabilitation of both renter- and owner-occupied housing. - HE-E.2 To the extent practically possible, City-sponsored rehabilitation programs shall be coordinated with code enforcement and preservation programs described previously targeted to designated neighborhoods in order to maximize impact as an integral part of comprehensive neighborhood revitalization and reinvestment programs.
-However, in some instances, it may be appropriate for City rehabilitation funds to be broadly targeted to all neighborhoods eligible under federal and state regulations. - HE-E.3 The City shall seek to leverage its funds for rehabilitation with other non-local public and private sources. - HE-E.4 The City shall consider a policy which establishes one standard for the extent to which units funded with local funds need to be repaired. - HE-E.5 To the extent practical, the use of Housing Commission funds shall be leveraged with other affordable housing funds in order to maximize impact. - HE-E.6 To the extent legally and practically possible, public sector rehabilitation funds shall generally be utilized first to correct health and safety code violations with non-code related improvements given lower priority. - HE-E.7 The City shall promote the availability of programs to make housing units occupied by people with disabilities accessible - HE-E.8 The City shall continue to support the maintenance and rehabilitation of the 23 City-owned farm worker housing units in San Pasqual Valley.
+- HE-E.1 Provide funding support to assist in the rehabilitation of both renter- and owner-occupied housing. - HE-E.2 To the extent practically possible, City-sponsored rehabilitation programs shall be coordinated with code enforcement and preservation programs described previously targeted to designated neighborhoods in order to maximize impact as an integral part of comprehensive neighborhood revitalization and reinvestment programs.
+However, in some instances, it may be appropriate for City rehabilitation funds to be broadly targeted to all neighborhoods eligible under federal and state regulations. - HE-E.3 Seek to leverage its funds for rehabilitation with other non-local public and private sources. - HE-E.4 Consider a policy which establishes one standard for the extent to which units funded with local funds need to be repaired. - HE-E.5 To the extent practical, the use of Housing Commission funds shall be leveraged with other affordable housing funds in order to maximize impact. - HE-E.6 To the extent legally and practically possible, public sector rehabilitation funds shall generally be utilized first to correct health and safety code violations with non-code related improvements given lower priority. - HE-E.7 Promote the availability of programs to make housing units occupied by people with disabilities accessible. - HE-E.8 Continue to support the maintenance and rehabilitation of the 23 City-owned farm worker housing units in San Pasqual Valley.